cyruscyliu/cyruscyliu.github.io/content/posts/2021-09-03-Summary-Research-SE.md

 + Operating System
 + Database

-For students who are from other disciplines, you are encouraged to train yourself in the courses above.
-You can find videos on the internet.

 To go future, a student can choose the following sources.

 + Advanced Algorithm
 + Computation Theory
 + Compiler
 + Information Security
++ Distributed Systems

+Some mathematics are also recommended.

++ Probability
++ Graph Theory
++ Game Theory

 ### Level 2

-Be familiar with the problem management process.
+Be familiar with the project management process.

 We must develop a project, so we have to know each step of the project management.